itclub-oberland/efgm-api/README.md

 To start the server, type npm start.

 You need to have a .env file for environemental settings.
-Currently, there are three keys you need to set:
+Currently, there are three keys you need to be set:
 HOST
 PORT
 SECRET